Our Autism Spectrum Disorder Assessment Team (ASDAT) offers a specialist assessment and diagnosis service for children under the age of 18.

 Sorry, we do not offer an autism support service, only assessment and diagnosis.
 If you need support before, during or after your child’s assessment you can speak to your EHA Lead, SENCo or the person who made the referral for assessment.
 They can help you identify which service would best help address your child/young person’s difficulties.
 We also have some useful links in the resources section of our website.

-Barnsley Family Information Services hold a database of all local services:
+Barnsley Family Information Services is also a fantastic service who hold a database of all local information, services, groups and events:

 They can offer information to families on: